A Systematic Survey on Large Language Models for Evolutionary Optimization: From Modeling to Solving: Applications

 \subsection{Engineering and Industry}

-In engineering and industry, LLMs are increasingly applied to complex optimization problems.
-Representative domains include wireless networks and communications \cite{qiu2024large}, industrial design \cite{yin2025optimizing}, and edge computing and scheduling \cite{yatong2024ts}, with wireless networks and industrial design being the most active areas.
+Engineering and industrial applications concentrate on wireless communications \cite{qiu2024large}, industrial design \cite{yin2025optimizing}, and edge-computing or scheduling problems \cite{yatong2024ts}.
+These domains combine structured engineering knowledge with expensive simulation or deployment constraints, which creates opportunities for LLMs at both the modeling and solving stages.

-In wireless networks, LLMs have been employed across the full workflow from modeling to solving.
-On the modeling side, Peng \textit{et al.} proposed LLM-OptiRA \cite{peng2025llm}, which automatically detects non-convex components in wireless resource allocation problems and reformulates them into solvable forms.
-Wen \textit{et al.} \cite{wen2025hybridrag} further introduced Retrieval-Augmented Generation (RAG) to incorporate external expert knowledge, improving modeling accuracy.
-On the solving side, Qiu \textit{et al.} \cite{qiu2024large} directly used LLMs as optimizers for combinatorial tasks such as access point placement, with subsequent work extending this paradigm to resource allocation \cite{lee2024llm}, power control \cite{zhou2024large}, and multi-UAV deployment \cite{wang2025multi}.
-Li \textit{et al.} \cite{li2025large} explored low-level assistance by embedding LLMs into a multi-objective optimization framework for ISAC systems in UAV networks.
-More recently, Hou \textit{et al.} proposed the LHS framework \cite{hou2024wireless}, combining heuristic recommendation, enhanced initialization, and iterative refinement.
+Wireless-network research covers the complete workflow from formulation to search.
+For modeling, LLM-OptiRA \cite{peng2025llm} identifies nonconvex components in resource-allocation problems and reformulates them into solvable forms.
+Wen \textit{et al.} \cite{wen2025hybridrag} use retrieval-augmented generation to incorporate external expert knowledge into the formulation process.
+For solving, Qiu \textit{et al.} \cite{qiu2024large} use LLMs directly for combinatorial tasks such as access-point placement, and related studies address resource allocation \cite{lee2024llm}, power control \cite{zhou2024large}, and multi-UAV deployment \cite{wang2025multi}.
+Low-level methods embed LLMs in multi-objective optimization for integrated sensing and communication in UAV networks \cite{li2025large}.
+The LHS framework \cite{hou2024wireless} combines heuristic recommendation, informed initialization, and iterative refinement.